Gassandrid/ewan.my/content/Thoughts/Health.md

 I hinted on this above, but the big thing is adopting a consistent, full routine.
 This is the basic things, like my class schedule, working out in the morning, general good habits.

 I have also started to care about what I eat.
 I have practically never done this in my life, as I have always had quite a high metabolism.

+A lot of this has been taking inspiration from other people.
+While his methods are sometimes a little extreme, I have a huge amount of respect for [Brian Johnson](https://www.youtube.com/@BryanJohnson) and people like him, who are putting themselves forward as a guinea pig and publishing the findings free of charge for the rest of us to benefit from.
+Brian takes it to the extreme since he has dedicated his life to health and has quite a bit of capital behind him, but real lessons and improvements can be extracted from his findings at a fraction of the cost.
+Most of his ideas and habits are all but free to enact!